Auckland: New Zealand's city of 50 volcanoes

 Pukekawa

-The Auckland War Memorial Museum sits opposite North Head, atop of the Pukekawa volcanic cone.
+The Auckland War Memorial Museum sits opposite North Head, atop the Pukekawa volcanic cone.

 The building was opened in 1929 after a competition to design a building merging Auckland's museum and a war memorial to World War I dead.